 The Nature Conservancy envisions Ohio thriving with healthy streams, wetlands and forests that will help revitalize the globally significant Great Lakes and Ohio River.
 With partners, we will conserve the most vital freshwater and forest habitats in Ohio and support the conservation of related habitats beyond our borders.

-Since 1958, the Conservancy has protected more than 60,000 acres of critical natural lands in Ohio.
+Since 1958, the Conservancy has protected more than 60,000 acres of critical natural lands in Ohio including many lands now in public protection.
 To learn more about our work, click on the listings below.
 You can also view a map of our project areas.

 Go take a hike!
 Visit one of the Conservancy's Open Preserves in Ohio.